nusteral/favorite-quotes/README.md

-*Imagination is the living power and prime agent of all human perception.*
+*Love is a serious mental disease.*

-— Samuel Taylor Coleridge
+— Plato